cheatsnake/backend-cheats/README.md

     -   Running a local TCP, UDP and HTTP servers
         > These protocols are the most important, you need to understand the intricacies of working with each of them.
     -   Handing out static files
-        > You need to know how to hosting HTML pages, pictures, PDF documents, music/video files, etc.
+        > You need to know how to host HTML pages, pictures, PDF documents, music/video files, etc.
     -   Routing
         > Creation of endpoints (URLs) which will call the appropriate handler on the server when accessed.
     -   Processing requests